DiazSk/Business_Sales_Analytics/README.md

 2. Open the Power BI file (`Madhav Store Dashboard.pbix`) using Power BI Desktop.

-3. Downlaod the sanple data or replace it with your own personal data.
+3. Downlaod the sample data or replace it with your own personal data.

 4. Connect your data sources or replace the sample data with your own e-commerce sales data.